 FIG. 5 “DER TROMPETENMACHER” (the trumpetmaker) copper engraving by Christoph Weigl (1654 – 1725)

 Fig. 6 HANS NEUSCHEL (-1533), a faymos trombonist and brass instrument maker.
 From woodcut “The Triumph of Maximillian I” by Hans Burgmair (1473-1531)

 His father, Hans Neuschel (the elder) founded a whole instrument building family dynasty in Nuremberg, Germany.
 He was employed by the city council in 1579 and appointed city musician (Stadtpfeifer) 1491.

 The adoptive son of Hans Neuschels (the younger), Georg Neuschel, took over the business that flourished with orders from all over Europe.

-In 1555 the Danish King Chistian ordered 3 musical instruments at Hans Neuschel, including these brass instruments:
+In 1555 the Danish King Chistian 3 ordered musical instruments from Georg Neuschel, including these brass instruments:

 12 ”German trumpets, just like the trumpet that his grace, the Duke of Prussia, apparently recently purchased from Nuremberg, of the best